 Announcement by KE6JGM

-There Will Be Testing At Rick’s House
+There Will Be Testing At Bob Brown’s House

-March 21st @ 8am
+May 16th @ 8am

 Announcement by KN6RBP